kalletarpila/osakedata-web-viewer/README.md

 3. **Quick Access**: Click on available symbol badges to quickly search
 4. **Delete Data**: Use the delete button with confirmation for data removal
 5. **Navigation**: Smooth scrolling to results table
-6. **Import Data**: Use CSV or YFinance tabs to import new stock data
+6. **Import Data**: Use CSV, YFinance, or Ticker File buttons to import new stock data

 ### Data Import Features